Why should you run an indoor marathon and what you can learn from it?

 Doing boring things will build your tolerance to power through.

-In January, I followed a pretty boring treadmill training routine.
+Some time ago, I followed a pretty boring treadmill training routine.
 So, I jumped at an opportunity to add some variety to the treadmill runs.
 I signed up for the Tondiraba Indoor Marathon.
 I had no plans to get any personal bests.
 My goal was to get an interesting experience and increase my ability to withstand boring.

 Indoor marathon track and setup